 We most often characterize a problem first and work from known conditions, and stay in “the known” as we proceed by making sense of what we observe as we move forward.
 This is very important.
 We test and analyze the change in dynamics we are trying to create in real-time, on site, and often make changes to our experimental test plan on the fly as we discover how a system is actually behaving.
 In doing so we often get meaningful results from which we can make sound engineering decisions in a short time frame.
 We do NOT make measurements and spit out data.

-We are well versed in vibration testing and acoustic noise testing instrumentation, digital signal processing, and spectral analysis.
+We are experienced in vibration testing and acoustic noise testing instrumentation, digital signal processing, and spectral analysis.
 As Vibration Consultants and as Acoustic Consultants we use our specialized skill set, and a vast selection of instrumentation that we have collected for over 3 decades, to design tests and solve complex problems.

 Multivariable testing is usually necessary to really get a handle on an issue involving multiple disciplines of physics.
 We design tests to measure static and dynamic strain, acoustic noise static and dynamic pressure, vibration acceleration, velocity and displacement, magnetic field, temperature, fluid flow, and light intensity, to name a few.